 We Are Prepared to Fight for You

-Whether you need an Orange County credit card fraud lawyer or an attorney who understands how to negotiate a burglary case, contact our skilled Irvine criminal defense attorneys at the Law Firm of Pilchman & Kay, P.L.C. for effective representation at competitive rates.
+Whether you need an Orange County credit card fraud lawyer or an attorney who understands how to negotiate a burglary case, contact our skilled Irvine criminal defense attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, for effective representation at competitive rates.
 We can make a difference in helping you obtain the most favorable outcome possible for your case.

 Schedule a free confidential consultation when you call our firm at (949) 558-0042 or contact us online.